Last Updated: 10/10/20 | October 10th, 2020

 Everything you own fits into one pack.

-You think nothing of sharing a room with the stranger you just met at one of those places.
+You think nothing of sharing a room with the stranger you just met five minutes ago.

 So is air conditioning.

-You will sleep anywhere, as long as it is cheap.
+You will sleep anywhere as long as it is cheap and bed bug free.

 When you go back home, you find it weird that you can’t haggle over prices.